shravanblocsys/Defi-Markets/defi-markets-FE-main/README.md

 ## 🔗 Links

 - [Live Demo](https://app.defimarkets.finance/)
-   - Note: Live Demo is secured by a login, use below credentials to access the application at the start
+   - Live Demo is secured by login, use below credentials to access the application at the start
    - Username: defi-market
    - Password: DfmEtf#2025